21+ Free Sewing Patterns for Beginners

-Are you looking for a fun project to work on this weekend?
+Are you looking for cute free sewing patterns?
 Let me show you some amazing sewing projects for beginners!
 Start by picking some fabric that inspires you, choose any one of these free tutorials, and get ready to have some fun learning to sew.
 If a download ready PDF is what you want, you are in luck.
 I have printable PDF files available for almost all of my free sewing patterns.

 Microwavable Soup Bowl Cozies